dbmdz/solr-ocrhighlighting/docs/getting_started.md

 Additionally, it also includes the region and text for every highlighting hit (i.e. the actual tokens that matched the query).
-Every hit in the document is an array of hit regions: If a given hit spans multiple lines, the hit is split into multiple regions, one for every line.
+Every hit in the document is an array of hit regions: If a given hit spans multiple lines, it is split into multiple regions, one for every line.

 Note that the hit region coordinates are by default **relative to the containing